 - (a) The investigating officer may attempt to conciliate all or any parts of a complaint which has been referred for conciliation pursuant to regulation 4(1).
-The relevant person is not obliged to submit to the conciliation process. - (b) At the conclusion of the conciliation process, the investigating officer shall decide whether in all the circumstances: - (i) any parts of the complaint should be referred for investigation; - (ii) the allegations or some of them should rest on the relevant person's file; and/or - (iii) the case should be closed.

-- (c) Where the investigating officer decides that the allegations or some of them should rest on the relevant person's file or that the case should be closed, and in his opinion that conciliation was unsuccessful, he shall notify the relevant person and the complainant accordingly, giving reasons for his decision.
-Such notification may be provided orally only if the complaint was brought to the attention of the Association by telephone. - (d) Within 30 days of receiving any such notification, the complainant or the relevant person may request that the decision be reviewed by an assessor in accordance with regulation.
-5(1).
-For the avoidance of doubt, neither the complainant nor the relevant person is entitled to request a review by an assessor in circumstances where the investigating officer has decided that conciliation was successful. - (e) The power under regulation 4(2)(b)(ii) above may only be exercised if the investigating officer decides that there is a case to answer raised by the allegations or some of them but that it is not in the public interest at this stage for a report to be prepared under regulation 4(3)(c)(i) below.
+The relevant person is not obliged to submit to the conciliation process. - (b) If at any time during the conciliation process the investigating officer considers that the complaint is suitable for disposal by way of consent order, the complaint will be dealt with in accordance with regulation 8 below. - (c) At the conclusion of the conciliation process, the investigating officer shall decide whether in all the circumstances: - (i) any parts of the complaint should be referred for investigation; - (ii) the allegations or some of them should rest on the relevant person's file; and/or - (iii) the case should be closed. - (d) Where the investigating officer decides that the allegations or some of them should rest on the relevant person's file or that the case should be closed, and in his opinion that conciliation was unsuccessful, he shall notify the relevant person and the complainant accordingly, giving reasons for his decision.
+Such notification may be provided orally only if the complaint was brought to the attention of the Association by telephone. - (e) Within 30 days of receiving any such notification, the complainant or the relevant person may request that the decision be reviewed by an assessor in accordance with regulation 5(1).
+For the avoidance of doubt, neither the complainant nor the relevant person is entitled to request a review by an assessor in circumstances where the investigating officer has decided that conciliation was successful. - (f) The power under regulation 4(2)(c)(ii) above may only be exercised if the investigating officer decides that there is a case to answer raised by the allegations or some of them but that it is not in the public interest at this stage for a report to be prepared under regulation 4(3)(d)(i) below.
 This regulation should be read in conjunction with regulation 7 below which sets out the nature and effect of rest on file decisions.